FrostDigital/flink-framework/website/docs/Building blocks/Schemas/schemas-intro.md

 ## What about JSON schemas?

-Flink will during build compile schemas and convert them from TypeScript interfaces into JSON schemas.
-For that we are using the awesome [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) library.
+Flink will during build compile schemas and convert them from TypeScript types and interfaces into JSON schemas.
+For that we are using the awesome [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) library to do the heavy lifting.